Identification of plasma modes in Galactic turbulence with synchrotron polarization: Methods

+In this section, we illustrate how to extract the classification parameter of the corresponding turbulence modes from a synchrotron polarization map.
 The raw signature $\hat{s}_{xx}$ is first calculated for a spot on the polarization map.
 The size of each spot is no larger than the coherence length of interstellar magnetic field.
 An intensity range is selected in order to mask out the background extragalactic point sources.
 Moreover, high/low-pass gaussian filters are applied in order to remove the scales that are subjected to large-scale fluctuations and instrumental contaminations.
 The scale of the smallest eddy after the filter should be at least twice the resolution scale (beam size) of the observation.

-After that we check the percentage of apparent linear signature in total signature (see Extended Data Figure 4):
+As discussed in the main text, the signature $s_{xx}$, as a function of $\varphi_s$, is composed of linear $\varphi_s$-dependent part and nonlinear part.
+We first check the percentage of apparent linear signature in total signature (see Figure 1c):

-If $\xi_{xx}\leq0.15$, the observed signature is considered isotropic.
-Only the signatures dominated by linear component are accepted, i.e., $\xi_{xx}>0.5$ for classification (Sorting 1 in Extended Data Figure 4).
-Additionally, the linear part of the signature should satisfy axisymmetry, thus the angle $\varphi_{s,\min}$ for the minimum signature should be within $5^\circ$ deviation from the expected $90^\circ$ (Sorting 2 in Extended Data Figure 4).
+If $\xi_{xx}\leq0.15$, the observed is considered isotropic turbulence.
+Only the signatures dominated by linear component are accepted, i.e., $\xi_{xx}>0.5$ for classification.
+Based on the format of linear signature, the ``intrinsic'' linear signature $s_{xx}$ is equal to $0$ at $\varphi_s=90^{\circ}$.
+The nonlinear part of the raw signature $\hat{s}_{xx}$ is from the quadratic term, the data noise, and free-free emission.

-The raw signature $\hat{s}_{xx}$ directly obtained from the observation is entangled with the quadratic term and the data noise (see Extended Data Figure 3).
 The major noise results from the fluctuation of the symmetry axis, which is composed of two parts.
-One originates from the variation of the polarization direction along the line of sight (the line-of-sight component).
-The other arises from the variation of the polarization vector among different points within the spot (the picture plane component).
-The ``intrinsic'' linear signature $s_{xx}$ is equal to $0$ at $\varphi_s=90^{\circ}$, as demonstrated in Eq.(1) in the main text.
-Therefore, only quadratic term and the symmetry axis fluctuation contribute to the non-zero value of the raw signature $\hat{s}_{xx}(90^{\circ})$.
-The percentage $p$ of quadratic term in $\hat{s}_{xx}(90^\circ)$ is then scanned from $0$ to $100\%$ (see Extended Data Figure 3).
-The value range (error budget), and the mean value of the classification parameter $r_{xx}$ are thus obtained.
-We reject the spots whose $r_{xx}$ value range crosses the thresholds, i.e. $0,\, 2/3$ (Sorting 3 in Extended Data Figure 4).
+One originates from the variation of the local mean magnetic field direction along the line of sight (the line-of-sight component).
+The other arises from the variation of the local mean magnetic field among different points within the spot (the picture plane component).
+We model the influence of the symmetry axis fluctuations on the signature linear term as follows: